m5c/RestifyRecruitmentPage/README.md

 # RESTify Study Docs

-Sources for experiment recruitment page
+Sources for experiment recruitment page.
+These markdown sources compile to a classic HTML page.

+ > **THIS VERSION IS A STATIC SNAPSHOT, CREATED FOR THE MODELS ARTIFACT EVALUATION.
+UNLESS YOU ARE A REVIEWER, PLEASE [ACCESS THE ORIGINAL ARTIFACT](https://github.com/m5c/RestifyRecruitmentPage)**

 ## Usage